wescoleman/firstTwitterAPIApp/README.md

 run the app by typing node app.js

 I have it set so that localhost:1234 is the address that the data is displayed

+There is also a json file output that outputs the entire rihanna query as a json file